Toccoa, Georgia: Schools

 Stephens County High School finished building its new facility in the spring of 2012.
 It includes a four-sided gymnasium arena, better fine arts facilities, and a larger media center.

-Crossroads Juvenile Academy is an alternative school in Stephens County, that gives behaviorally impaired students a second chance.

-Mountain Education Center is an online night school that grants full Georgia high school diplomas.
-This course is designed not only for full-time students but also part-time students who are working to recover lost credits.

 Higher education

 Toccoa is the home of Toccoa Falls College, a private Christian college.
-North Georgia Technical College has a campus (the Currahee campus) just south of Toccoa.
+North Georgia Technical College has the Currahee campus just south of Toccoa.

 Infrastructure

 Transportation

 Amtrak's Crescent connects Toccoa with the cities of New York, Philadelphia, Baltimore, Washington, Charlotte, Atlanta, Birmingham, and New Orleans.
 The Amtrak station is at 47 North Alexander Street.
-The picture to the left is how the station appeared before the extension of the Currahee Military Museum, which was built to house the Aldebourne Stables and a growing collection of artifacts.
-That extension was enlarged in 2009 to include a community room and gift shop.
 The Amtrak line is shared with the Norfolk Southern Railway.
 Before Amtrak, Toccoa was a stop on the Airline Belle, a regional train of the Southern Railway from 1879 to 1931.

 Toccoa is also home to the Toccoa Airport, a small executive airport to the northeast of town.
 The airport was built by R.G.
 LeTourneau and is sometimes referred to as R.G.
 LeTourneau Field.

 The nearest interstate highway is Interstate 85.
-State highway 17 bypasses Toccoa, and highway 17 Alt runs through Toccoa.
-US highway 123/state highway 365 runs through Toccoa as well.
+State Route 17 bypasses Toccoa, with an alternate route through the city.
+U.S. Route 123/State Route 365 runs through Toccoa as well.

-Historic Town Mall
+Media

+The Toccoa Record newspaper was founded in 1873.

+The WNEG (AM) and 93.1 FM radio station broadcasts from Toccoa.
+It first went on the air in 1956.